100363757/TFG/dataProcessor/Readme.txt

-BackServer will create a new set of 4 folders to include all the samples used to train the neural network.
+To run the application, it is required to have nodejs installed Please run the command "npm install" in this directory before trying to run the node app.